 Who you CAN get a Restraining Order against?
 Your husband, wife or domestic partner; your FORMER husband, wife or domestic partner; an adult with whom you are living (or did live) in a sexual relationship; an adult with whom you have been in a sexual relationship in the last two years; an adult related to you by blood, marriage or adoption; or the parent of your child.

 Who CANNOT get a Restraining Order?
 Roommates not involved in a sexually intimate relationship; people who are not related who have never lived together or had a sexually intimate relationship; people who have not been abused as defined by the law; minors, unless you have been in a sexual relationship with that person AND the person who abused you is at least 18.

 How do I file a Restraining Order?
-Go to Judge Barron’s Courtroom at the Coos County Courthouse in Coquille no later than 7:30 a.m.
+Go to Room 218 on the second floor of the Coos County Courthouse in Coquille no later than 7:30 a.m.
 A Court Advocate will be present to help you fill out the necessary paperwork.
 There is no filing fee for restraining orders.

 After the Restraining Order is completed, it will be filed and the Judge will hear your request.
 You will be asked to provide truthful sworn testimony in court.